 When finished, you can step inside the courtyard to see a few more murals.
 And this is where you can gain access to the cafes or other shops mentioned above.

-The massive black and white inner wall was recently painted by Polish artist M-City, known for his large-scale stencil works.
+Just near the entrance, the massive black and white inner wall was recently painted by Polish artist M-City, known for his large-scale stencil works.

 It was largely developed in Soviet times, meaning the district has no shortage of crumbling concrete apartment complexes.
 And as locals are finding out, these make for perfect canvases for large-scale street art.